lip6/coriolis/README.rst

 environment appropriately, then lauches ``cgt`` (or *any* command, with the ``--run=<COMMAND>`` option).

-Conversely, you can setup the current shell environement for Coriolis by using the helper ``coriolisEnv.py``, then run any Coriolis tool: ::
+Conversely, you can setup the current shell environment for Coriolis by using the helper ``coriolisEnv.py``, then run any Coriolis tool: ::

     ego@home:~$ eval `~/coriolis-2.x/src/coriolis/bootstrap/coriolisEnv.py`